KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 g++ -D_GLIBCXX_DEBUG -Wall -o a.exe __master.cpp && ./a
 ```

 That is the entirety of our `comp.sh` file!
 You will notice that I have included a `bash**&& ./a` addition in the script file, this executes our initial command and `bash**./a` consecutively.
-This ensures that when the program is finished compiling it automatically runs in the shell ready to accept input.
+This ensures that when Cygwin has finished compiling our code it automatically runs the `bash**.exe` in the shell ready to accept input.

 We can now register our alias inside the `bash.bashrc` file.
 Simply go to the bottom of the file and type: